-For example, as well as options and settings for configuring the layout and design of your site, some themes also provide built-in features that let you improve search optimization and site navigation structure for better indexing, add tracking snippets, social sharing buttons, etc …
+For example, in addition to options and settings for configuring the design and layout of your site, many themes also include options for improving SEO and site linking structure for faster indexing, easily add tracking, social sharing buttons, etc …

-(Many themes like Graphene (a highly customizable free theme) have built-in traffic optimization features)
+(Many WordPress themes include built-in traffic optimization features)

-With a number of themes, adding social sharing features to your website is as easy as clicking a few buttons to configure your settings and enable the feature …
+With many WordPress themes, adding social sharing buttons to your content is as easy as clicking a button …

-Last (but by no means least) in the web traffic system configuration process, are the things that need to be configured outside of the global settings.
+Last but not least in the web traffic configuration process, are the things that need to be configured outside of the global settings.